srioboo/nuxtblog/README.md

-# Nuxtblog: Nuxt 3 blog proyect
+# Nuxtblog: Nuxt 3 blog project

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.